-Stem Cell Therapy includes: hospitalization – full day, stem cell injections, anesthesia, post pain injection, IV catheter, IV transfusion, medication to go home (antibiotic), nail trim and an e-collar
+Stem Cell Therapy includes: hospitalization – full day, stem cell injections, anesthesia, post pain injection, IV catheter, IV transfusion, medication to go home (antibiotic), nail trim, and an e-collar

 What to Expect:

-Check in appointments are typically between 7:30am and 9:30am.
+Check-in appointments are typically between 7:30 am and 9:30 am.
 Up to 30mL of blood is drawn from your pet for the PRP (Platelet Rich Plasma) portion of the therapy.
-Our trained staff use specialized kits and equipment to make the whole blood into concentrated PRP over a few hours.
+Our trained staff uses specialized kits and equipment to make the whole blood into concentrated PRP over a few hours.
 Any additional things such as x-ray or any presurgical blood work will then be completed and we will prep your pet for surgery.
 The surgery is typically done between 10 – 11 am.
 A 4” incision is made on your pet's abdomen and up to 40 grams of fat is removed to be made into useable mesenchymal stem cells.
 We will administer an NSAID injection to relieve any immediate pain or discomfort and wake your pet up from anesthesia.
 Your pet will be monitored by technicians in recovery while the cells are being processed for the injections.
-The process to scientifically make useable stem cells from adipose tissue (fat) takes about 5 hours and is done in clinic.
+The process to scientifically make useable stem cells from adipose tissue (fat) takes about 5 hours and is done in the clinic.
 When that is complete (depending on the reason for the treatment), your technician will prep your pet for sterile joint injections and place an IV catheter.
 The doctor injects a specific portion of the stem cell mixture directly into the joints for direct regeneration.
 A portion of the cells will then be given over an extended time IV, like a blood transfusion.
 Studies have shown that the stem cells and PRP cells will travel throughout the body and help other problem areas as well.
-Your pet will go home with a broad spectrum antibiotic to be given by mouth for about 7 days to prevent any joint infections and should not need to start back up on any previous medications – this will be discussed with you by your doctor or technician.
-When the treatment is complete, the technician will remove the IV catheter, check the final vitals on your pet and make home care instructions that they will go over with you at pick up.
-You can plan on picking your pet up at 5:30pm the same day.
+Your pet will go home with a broad-spectrum antibiotic to be given by mouth for about 7 days to prevent any joint infections and should not need to start back up on any previous medications – this will be discussed with you by your doctor or technician.
+When the treatment is complete, the technician will remove the IV catheter, check the final vitals on your pet, and make home care instructions that they will go over with you at pick up.
+You can plan on picking your pet up at 5:30 pm the same day.

 Before the Procedure:

-The INCASE cancer screen checks for biomarkers in the blood stream that can give us an idea if there is an increased cancer risk.
+The INCASE cancer screen checks for biomarkers in the bloodstream that can give us an idea if there is an increased cancer risk.
 This test is shipped to a lab in California and only run on Monday's so it must be scheduled in advance of the stem cell procedure

-*Pre surgical blood work
+*Pre-surgical blood work

-In clinic blood tests check organ function and make sure that the body is in an adequate position to handle an anesthetic procedure.
+In the clinic blood tests check organ function and make sure that the body is in an adequate position to handle an anesthetic procedure.

-Setting a base line of radiographic imagery will help determine what joint locations need to be injected, if there is something other than routine arthritis that we may be dealing with, as well as monitor progress and growth changes over time.
+Setting a baseline of radiographic imagery will help determine what joint locations need to be injected if there is something other than routine arthritis that we may be dealing with, as well as monitor progress and growth changes over time.

 *IV fluids during anesthesia